centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-storage-purestorage-snmp.md

 ### UNKNOWN: SNMP GET Request : Timeout

-If you get this message, it means that you are unable to reach the Pure Storage device over UDP/161 SNMP port, or that the configured SNMP community is not correct.
+If you get this message, it means that you are unable to reach the Pure Storage device on the UDP/161 SNMP port, or that the configured SNMP community is not correct.
 It is also possible that a firewall is blocking the flow.

 ### UNKNOWN: SNMP GET Request : Cant get a single value.